New Jersey Dog Bite & Animal Attack Attorneys

 Why Do You Need a Animal Incident Attorney in New Jersey?

-New Jersey Statute § 4:19-16 imposes strict liability on dog owners for bites that occur in a public place or while the victim is lawfully on private property — no prior-bite history, viciousness, or owner negligence required.
-Provocation is recognized as a defense in case law (Pingaro v.
-Rossi) but is narrow.
-New Jersey applies modified comparative fault with a 51% bar (N.J.S.A. § 2A:15-5.1) to common-law claims; the § 4:19-16 strict-liability claim is largely insulated.
-Most claims are paid through homeowner’s or renter’s insurance.
-New Jersey has an equine-activity statute (N.J.S.A. § 5:15-1 et seq.).
-An attorney enforces § 4:19-16, defeats provocation defenses, and pursues the homeowner’s carrier.
+On paper, New Jersey makes this easy: Statute § 4:19-16 imposes strict liability on dog owners for bites that happen in a public place or while the victim is lawfully on private property.
+No prior-bite history, no proof of viciousness, no showing of owner negligence.
+In practice, insurers fight anyway — usually by claiming provocation, a defense recognized in case law (Pingaro v.
+Rossi) but construed narrowly by New Jersey courts.
+Common-law claims that fall outside the statute are subject to modified comparative fault with a 51% bar (N.J.S.A. § 2A:15-5.1), while the § 4:19-16 strict-liability claim itself is largely insulated from that analysis.
+Most recoveries come from homeowner's or renter's insurance, and the state has its own equine-activity statute (N.J.S.A. § 5:15-1 et seq.) for horse-related injuries.
+A lawyer's job here is straightforward: enforce § 4:19-16, dismantle the provocation narrative, and make the homeowner's carrier pay full value.

 When Do You Need a Animal Incident Attorney in New Jersey?